 Each of the training modules is approximately 3-5 minutes in length; the entire training is approximately 1 hour.
 You can complete these modules at your own pace, just as long as all is completed by the December 21, 2012 deadline.
 The system automatically saves and keeps track of your completed modules.

 Non-SAP GUI Users and Other UM Employees

 Security training reminders will be sent via UM Today.
-All questions about security awareness can be directed to firstname.lastname@example.org.Tags: Security Awareness, Security Awareness Training, UM Information Security
+All questions about security awareness can be directed to firstname.lastname@example.org.Tags: infosec, IT Security, Security Awareness, Security Awareness Training, Training, UM Information Security